-However, with the job market full of professionals looking for a job, your CV has to stand out for the employer to take a keen interest.
+However, with the employment market full of professionals looking for a job, you have to write your CV so that it is able to stand out.

-According to Rebecca, a career advisor who helps professionals with professional CV writing service.
-Here is how to write a CV:
+According to Rebecca, a career advisor who helps professionals with professional CV writing, here is how to write a CV:

 1. Tailor your CV to a specific job

-When looking for a job, you might get tempted to apply for as many jobs as you can.
-However, this can negatively affect your job search success.
+When looking for a job, you might get tempted to apply for as many opportunities as you can.
+However, this can negatively affect your search success.

-When you apply for multiple positions, you’ll likely have a generic CV going out to all the employers.
+When you apply for multiple positions, you’ll likely have a generic CV going out to all the organizations.
 With this, there will be little connection with a specific employer.

-To fix this, tailor your CV with every application you make.
+To fix this, write your CV with every application you make.
 Take time and go through the job description.
-Then, highlight the areas in your CV that match the employer’s needs.
+Then, highlight the areas in your CV that match the company’s needs.

 For example, if you see they are looking for a professional with a certain skill, if you possess the skill, it should be the first skill you highlight on your Curriculum Vitae.

-The job description can help you write your CV to what a particular employer is looking for.
+The description can help you write a CV to what a particular employer is looking for.

 2. Select a relevant CV format when writing a CV